reshapiro/eclipse-git-extensions/README.md

-This repository defines am Eclipse plugin designed to support a range Git operations that are not yet supported by JGit/Egit.
+This repository defines an Eclipse plugin designed to support a range of Git operations that are not yet supported by JGit/Egit.
 It does this by launching command-line Git.

-This is is not at all a replacement for EGit, it's a place-holder that patches a few holes.
+This is not a replacement for EGit, it's more like a set of extensions to it.

-The currently supported operations are as follows:
+The major supported operations are as follows:

--SVN bridging: pull commits from SVN; push commits to SVN; fetch commits from SVN; SVN info; ref -> SVN rev; SVN rev -> SHA
+- SVN bridging: pull commits from SVN; push commits to SVN; fetch commits from SVN; SVN info; ref -> SVN rev; SVN rev -> SHA

 - Bisect: start (optional bad & good commits); mark good; mark bad; mark from run; skip; log (optional file); replay; reset